 The cemetery was closed to interments in 1870.

-Around the same time as with the Howff, the vast majority of stones were given a number which was chiselled into the southerly edge.
-With No 456 being presently the highest number still visible, it gives an indication of how big the original cemetery was.
-Over the years a great many have disappeared, and so there are now only a scattering of headstones upon the hill.
+Around the same time as the Howff, the vast majority of stones were given a number which was chiselled into the southerly edge.
+The highest number currently still visible is No.456, this gives an indication that the cemetery had at least this amount of plots.
+Over the years the cemetery has decayed and it would be safe to say that a great many have stones have disappeared.